laacz/advent-of-code/2019/readme.md

 Simple BFS at first.
 State - position and keys collected.
 Well, not simple, as you can't go though doors you don't have keys for.

 Second part took a while to figure out.
 Blind BFS was too huge, so converted to a distance graph instead of movement graph.
 This was hard.
 I doubt that my spahetti is optimal.

+## Day 19

+Part 1 - trivial.
+Part 2 trivial as well.
+It was a bit sus at first.
+We just need to check if square's corners fit.